maninak/ts-xor/README.md

 Compose custom types containing mutually exclusive keys, using this generic Typescript helper type.

+>Ts-xor is a micro-library with zero dependencies, designed to tackle a very specific problem and nothing more.
+Since it only enhances your typings, the overhead to your production bundle is zero (0) bytes.

 ## Description

 Typescript's union operator (`|`) allows combining two types `A` and `B`, into a superset type C which _can_ contain all the members of both `A` and `B`.